elezbyl/iot-opentherm/hw/README.md

 ![Board](pics/pcb_v1p00.jpg)

 ![Board Populated](pics/pcb_v1p00_populated.jpg)

+### Version 1.01
+:construction:
+Under construction
+:construction:

+Changes in comparison to the v1.00:
+* changed footprints for D1/D2/D3/D4 to bigger one
+* added connectors for OTx and +5VDC
+* GPIOs for OT communication swapped to be aligned with Ihor's Melnyk adapter design and Arthur Rump FW solution
+* added labels for OTx and +5VDC

 ## Tests
 There are two types of test done.
 First, static test, with no OpenTherm endpoint device.
 Second, with OpenTherm endpoint device connected - boiler.